MichaelCade/90DaysOfDevOps/Days/day28.md

 ![](Images/Day28_Cloud5.png)
 *thousands more companies could land on this, I am merely picking from local, regional, telco and global brands I have worked with and am aware of.*

 We mentioned in the SaaS section that Cloud removed the responsibility or the burden of having to administer parts of a system.
-If SaaS we see a lot of the abstraction layers removed i.e the physical systems, network, storage, operating system, even application to some degree.
+If SaaS we see a lot of the abstraction layers removed i.e the physical systems, network, storage, operating system, and even application to some degree.
 When it comes to the cloud there are various levels of abstraction we can remove or keep depending on your requirements.

 We have already mentioned SaaS but there are at least two more to mention regarding the public cloud.

-Infrastructure as a service - You can think of this layer as a virtual machine but whereas on-premises you will be having to look after the physical layer in the cloud this is not the case, the physical is the cloud providers responsibility and you will manage and administer the Operating System, the data and the applications you wish to run.
+Infrastructure as a service - You can think of this layer as a virtual machine but whereas on-premises you will be having to look after the physical layer in the cloud this is not the case, the physical is the cloud provider's responsibility and you will manage and administer the Operating System, the data and the applications you wish to run.

 Platform as a service - This continues to remove the responsibility of layers and this is really about you taking control of the data and the application but not having to worry about the underpinning hardware or operating system.

 There are many other aaS offerings out there but these are the two fundamentals.
-You might see offerings around StaaS (Storage as a service) which provides you with your storage layer but without having to worry about the hardware underneath.
+You might see offerings around StaaS (Storage as a service) which provide you with your storage layer but without having to worry about the hardware underneath.
 Or you might have heard CaaS for Containers as a service which we will get onto, later on, another aaS we will look to cover over the next 7 days is FaaS (Functions as a Service) where maybe you do not need a running system up all the time and you just want a function to be executed as and when.

 There are many ways in which the public cloud can provide abstraction layers of control that you wish to pass up and pay for.